Building Safety Section

-Please join us in a discussion about one infrastructure funding tool that is currently being considered by the City.
+Participants were led in a discussion about one infrastructure funding tool that is currently being considered by the City.
 Development Cost Charges systematically allocate the costs of new infrastructure to those properties that ultimately benefit from the new infrastructure.
 This tool helps to fairly allocate the costs of growth, while reducing subsidization by taxpayers.
-No registration required.

 The City of Brandon Planning, Property and Buildings Department is starting the process to revise the current land use Zoning By-law.
 This important wide ranging document regulates a variety of things from design of a shopping mall to how and where you can build a home or addition on your own property.
 (Proposed draft of the Zoning By-law)